MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

         let dynamicRoot = Sqrt(dynamicDouble); // cannot use a dynamic double value
 ```

-Dynamic values can't be used in certain situations.
-For example, Quantinuum doesn't support dynamic arrays and loop, that is, arrays and loops whose size depends on a measurement result.
+Even dynamic values of supported typed can't be used in certain situations.
+For example, Quantinuum doesn't support dynamic arrays, that is, arrays whose size depends on a measurement result.
+Quantinuum doesn't support dynamically-bounded loops either.
 Copy the following code to see the limitations of dynamic values.

 ```qsharp
         let dynamicallySizedArray = [0, size = dynamicInt]; // cannot use a dynamically-sized array